Ivor Novello: Early years

 Novello was born David Ivor Davies in Cardiff, Wales, to David Davies (c.
 1852–1931), a rent collector for the city council, and his wife, Clara Novello Davies, an internationally known singing teacher and choral conductor.
 As a boy, Novello was a successful singer in the Welsh Eisteddfod.
 His mother set up as a voice teacher in London, where he met leading performers, including members of George Edwardes's Gaiety Theatre company, classical musicians such as Landon Ronald, and singers such as Adelina Patti.
 Another of his mother's associates was Clara Butt, who taught him to sing "Abide with Me" when he was a boy of six.

 Novello was educated privately in Cardiff and then in Gloucester, where he studied harmony and counterpoint with Herbert Brewer, the cathedral organist.
 From there he won a scholarship to Magdalen College School in Oxford, where he was a solo treble in the college choir.
 He later said that this prolonged youthful exposure to early sacred choral music had turned his tastes, in reaction, to lush romantic music.
-Although Brewer had told him he would not have a career in music, Novello from his early youth showed a facility for writing songs, and when he was only 15, one of his songs was published.
-After leaving school, he gave piano lessons in Cardiff, and then moved to London in 1913 with his mother.
+Although Brewer had told him he would not have a career in music, Novello showed a facility for writing songs from his early youth and published his first song at 15.
+After leaving school, he gave piano lessons in Cardiff and then moved to London in 1913 with his mother.
 They took a flat above the Strand Theatre, which became his London home for the rest of his life.

 In London he found a mentor in Sir Edward Marsh, a well-known patron of the arts and Winston Churchill's secretary.
 Marsh encouraged him to compose and introduced him to people who could help his career.
 He adopted his mother's middle name, "Novello", as his professional surname, although he did not change it legally until 1927.

 In 1914, at the start of the First World War, Novello wrote "Keep the Home Fires Burning", a song that expressed the feelings of innumerable families sundered by the war.
 Novello composed the music for the song to a lyric by the American Lena Guilbert Ford, and it became a huge popular success, bringing Novello money and fame at the age of 21.
 In other respects, the war had less impact on Novello than on many young men of his age.
 He avoided enlistment until June 1916, when he reported to a Royal Naval Air Service (RNAS) training depot as a probationary flight sub-lieutenant.
 After Novello twice crashed aeroplanes, Marsh arranged his move to the Admiralty office in central London for the rest of the war.